howToCodeWell/code-challenges/src/markdown-pages/2020/january.md

 - Create an XML file per submission which stores the values
 - The XML file should have the timestamp as the filename

+**Bonus**
+- Design code/config so that the form fields can be configured differently without altering the PHP code.